Photo: Simon Gee / Polar Bears International

 Indigenous Knowledge Study of Human-Polar Bear Coexistence in Churchill, Manitoba

-This study seeks to explore how Indigenous people in Churchill, Manitoba have coexisted with polar bears in the past and present, and what their vision is for coexistence in the future.
-It uses community-based participatory research (CBPR) as a methodology to ensure the community is involved in shaping the research from the beginning.
-The project is being co-produced by an Elder to ensure an Indigenous worldview is embedded throughout.
-The Indigenous Knowledge Keepers of Churchill are also providing guidance and advice in shaping the project and validating the results.
-The research relies on storytelling, as opposed to interviews, a data collection approach that is more embedded in an Indigenous worldview and more approachable for a non-academic audience.
-The results will include both an academic paper as well as an arts-based presentation of results, specifically created to resonate in a less academic and Western manner for both the participants and community.
+This study explored how Indigenous people in Churchill, Manitoba, have coexisted with polar bears in the past and present, and what their vision is for coexistence in the future.
+It used community-based participatory research (CBPR) as a methodology to ensure the community was involved in shaping the research from the beginning.
+The project was co-produced by an Elder to ensure an Indigenous worldview was embedded throughout.
+The Indigenous Knowledge Keepers of Churchill also provided guidance and advice in shaping the project and validating the results.
+The research relied on storytelling, as opposed to interviews, a data collection approach that is more embedded in an Indigenous worldview and more approachable for a non-academic audience.
+The results included an arts-based presentation of results in Churchill in the fall of 2023, specifically created to resonate in a less academic and Western manner for the participants and community.
+It will be followed by an academic paper.

-The study is being conducted by long-time Polar Bears International staff member Kt Miller as part of her master’s degree with Royal Roads University, with guidance and support from Dr. Michal Lickers of Royal Roads University and Dr. Dominique Henri of Environment and Climate Change Canada.
+The study was conducted by long-time Polar Bears International staff member Kt Miller, now a PhD candidate at Carleton University, as part of her master’s degree with Royal Roads University, with guidance and support from Dr. Michal Lickers of Royal Roads University and Dr. Dominique Henri of Environment and Climate Change Canada.

 Southern Beaufort Sea